mateisilviu/mic-sts-nlu-weather-tone-analyzer/README.md

 ## TUTORIAL STEPS

+Here a short [presentation](steps/presentation.pdf) of the components which you will make use of.

 * Step 1 - [Create an IBM Cloud app using the Node-RED Starter application.](steps/nodered.md)
 * Step 2 - [Add Speech-To-Text service from IBM Cloud Catalog.](steps/stt.md)